Shringasaurus: Palaeobiology

 The Shringasaurus bonebed suggests that it was a gregarious animal that lived in herds.
 The herd appears to have died in a mass mortality event and was buried in a short span of time, possibly drowned by a breached levee.
 The bonebed includes juveniles, sub-adults and adults, further suggesting that Shringasaurus lived in mixed-age herds.
 The herd was also mixed-sex, based on the presence of both purported males and females, although it is unclear if they lived mixed-sex year round or if they only did so during part of the year, namely the breeding season (as observed in domestic sheep and related herbivores where males similarly spar with their horns).
 The herd was likely congregating around a nearby river channel during a period of environmental stress such as a drought, as occurs in living herbivores and has also been inferred for some dinosaurs.

 Function of the horns

 The horns of Shringasaurus are its most prominent feature, and so some focus was placed on their role and function in its initial description.
 Its describers considered its horns to be likely products of sexual selection, not primarily for defence or species recognition (as has been proposed for the head ornaments of dinosaurs).
 The horns grow notably larger and more robust in large adults, while smaller individuals have shorter and more graceful horns.
 The possibility that Shringasaurus was sexually dimorphic, with probable females lacking horns, further supports this interpretation.
 This would be similar to modern horned bovids, but unlike ceratopsid dinosaurs, and indeed other archosauromorphs, which do not appear to have been dimorphic.

-Furthermore, the size and shape of the horns has been compared to those of other horned animals, and the relatively short, curved horns were most similar to those of animals that wrestle with their horns, as opposed to ramming, stabbing and fencing.
-Male Shringasaurus then may have competed for mates by locking their horns together, remarkably similar to what is inferred for the horned ceratopsid dinosaurs (particularly Triceratops) and the modern reedbuck antelope.